 By default, motion detection is Off.
-Select On to enable this feature.
+Select Camera1, Camera2, Camera3, or Camera4 from the drop-down menu to configure the video stream from the specified camera head, and select On to enable this feature.

 You can also activate the function according to the schedule previously set in the Schedule setting page.
 Select By schedule and click Please select... to choose the desired schedule from the drop-down menu.